elastic/testing-genai-applications/07-eval/README.md

-# Unit test driven evaluation of LLMs
+# Unit test driven LLM evaluation

-This exercise teaches you to evaluate LLM responses in unit tests, using the [Phoenix Evals][phoenix-evals] library in Pytest.
+This exercise teaches you to evaluate LLM responses in unit tests, using the [Phoenix Evals][phoenix-evals] library and Pytest.

 We'll use two evaluation methods:
  * **Generic** or foundation: This leverages off-the-shelf evaluators like